Soul Winners And Their Prayers

-The Pentecostal baptism of the Spirit and the three thousand conversions in one day were preceded by ten days of prayer.
-And they continued in prayer until, on another day, five thousand were converted, and “a great company of the priests became obedient to the faith” (Acts 2:4-6; 4:4; 6:4-7).
+The Pentecostal baptism of the Spirit and the three thousand conversions in one day were preceded by ten days of prayer and praise and heart-searching and Bible-searching.
+And they continued in prayer until, on another day, five thousand were converted, and "a great company of the priests became obedient to the faith" (Acts 2:4-6; 4:4; 6:4-7).

 Luther used to pray three hours a day, and he broke the spell of ages and set captive nations free.

 John Knox used to spend nights in prayer, and cry to God, saying, "Give me Scotland, or I die!" and God gave him Scotland.

 Baxter stained the walls of his study with praying breath, and sent a tide of salvation through all the land.